-At these eight European country retreats, the high-design interiors are as swoon-worthy as the surrounding landscapes. #onecandream.
+At these European countryside retreats, the high-design interiors are as swoon-worthy as the surrounding landscapes.

 La Fiermontina, Italy

-The region of Puglia, in the heel of Italy’s boot, exudes romance with its dreamy olive groves, hilltop villages, and exclusive beaches and hidden coves.
+The region of Puglia, in the heel of Italy’s boot, exudes romance with its dreamy olive groves, hilltop villages, exclusive beaches and hidden coves, and gorgeous country house hotels.
 If you're hoping to reignite the fire, look no further than La Fiermontina in Lecce, the area’s unofficial capital town.
-The 16-room retreat, one of the most charming country house hotels in Europe, is a fashionable blend of old and new: the façade is a contemporary build by local architect Antonio Annicchiarico on what was once a 17th-century home.
+The 16-room retreat is a fashionable blend of old and new: the façade is a contemporary build by local architect Antonio Annicchiarico on what was once a 17th-century home.
 Inside, you'll find antique Italian furnishings and an impressive art collection with pieces from legendary artists like Le Corbusier.

 Ashford Castle, Ireland